 What Rights Does a Green Card Provide?

-A green card gives the holder the right to live and work in the United States permanently.
+A green card gives the holder the right to permanently live and work in the United States.
 In addition, you'll receive some health, educational, and other benefits.

-You can petition for your spouse and unmarried children to receive a green card as well.
-Unfortunately, they become designated as preference relatives.
+You can also petition your spouse and unmarried children to receive a green card.
+But unfortunately, they become designated as preference relatives.
 So, they may have to wait a few years until a visa becomes available.

 You retain your native country citizenship but may apply for U.S citizenship after five years.
 That is unless you are married to and living with a U.S. citizen the entire time.
 In that case, you can apply after three years.

 It's critical to understand a green card isn't entirely secure.
 You may lose your status if you commit a crime or violate the law.
 You must also advise the UCSIS of address changes.
-In the event you leave the U.S. and attempt to return, you may also lose your status under grounds of inadmissibility.
+If you leave the U.S. and attempt to return, you may also lose your status on the grounds of inadmissibility.

-If you’re considering applying for a green card, call our law firm.
-We have immigration lawyers near you in the Bucks and Montgomery County areas.
+Call our law firm if you're considering applying for a green card.
+We have immigration lawyers near you with offices in Bucks County and Montgomery County, PA.